brodeous/weather-cli/README.md

 [CONFIG] weather_api set
 ```

+Or if you like to work with the files themselves, you can manually change the variables at `$HOME/.config/getwet/getwet.conf`

 If you run the list command again, you should now see the keys you just set.
 ```console
 $ getwet --list-keys